-First Anastasia Loukaitou-Sideris, UCLA Urban Planning Professor (and Pasadena resident) will present about the importance of sidewalks, their design, and how they fit into making a street great.
+First Anastasia Loukaitou-Sideris, UCLA Urban Planning Professor (and Pasadena resident) presented about the importance of sidewalks, their design, and how they fit into making a street great.
 Loukaitou-Sideris has written about this subject and her most recent book is Sidewalks: Conflict and Negotiation Over Public Space.

 Rojas has led these workshops literally around the world, from L.A.'s Eastside to United Nation's conferences in South America.